Begin to Knit

 2 hour workshop | $55

-From there, we’ll show you how that simple piece can be shaped and finished into something small—a bunny or another simple form—offering a first look at how knitting becomes object.
+From there, we’ll show you how that simple piece can be shaped and finished into a small bunny, offering a first look at how knitting becomes object.

 This class is designed for complete beginners, or anyone returning to knitting and looking to refresh the essentials.